decentraland/js-sdk-toolchain/packages/@dcl/inspector/docs/entity-select.md

 When *Transform subset* has multiple entities:

-* Translation tool: show gizmo anchored at geometric mean of local (0, 0, 0) of entities that belong to *root subset* of *Transform subset*.
+* Translation tool: show gizmo anchored to geometric mean of local (0, 0, 0) of entities that belong to a *root subset* of *Transform subset*.
 Apply relative translation of gizmo to those entities.
 Gizmo is world-axes aligned.

-* Rotation tool: show gizmo anchored at geometric mean of local (0, 0, 0) of entities that belong to *root subset* of *Transform subset*.
+* Rotation tool: show gizmo anchored to geometric mean of local (0, 0, 0) of entities that belong to a *root subset* of *Transform subset*.
 Rotate those entities about gizmo's axes (not local world-aligned axes).
 Gizmo is world-axes aligned.

-* Scaling tool: show gizmo anchored at geometric mean of local (0, 0, 0) of entities that belong to *root subset* of *Transform subset*.
-Apply scaling of gizmo to those entities.
+* Scaling tool: show gizmo anchored to geometric mean of local (0, 0, 0) of entities that belong to a *root subset* of *Transform subset*.
+Apply relative scaling of gizmo to those entities.

 ## Visuals in entity inspector